 What do they need?
 First, they need better working conditions abroad.
 This means their workplaces should be free from violence and their rights should be adhered to so they can express themselves freely.
 One of the most important rights is the compulsory day off work every week.
 As domestic workers, they have the right to a day off duty for rest and leisure time.

-Second, the government needs to sponsor literary activities and other cultural competitions for Indonesian migrant workers in countries where Indonesian migrant worker numbers are high, like in Hong Kong, Taiwan, Malaysia, Singapore and Saudi Arabia.
+Second, the government needs to sponsor literary activities and other cultural competitions for Indonesian migrant workers in countries where Indonesian migrant worker numbers are high, like in Hong Kong, Special Administrative Region of China, Taiwan, Province of China, Malaysia, Singapore and Saudi Arabia.
 Such activities are very important, as they give workers the opportunity to develop their talent.
 That way, our workers are not only sent home with their salary but can also show the world that even housemaids can produce quality literary works.